-Maximally Productive Highest & Best Use: As improved, the property is improved with a professional office building and multilevel parking facility and is suitable for continued use.
-The improvements provide additional value to the site, and continued use is considered to be the maximally productive highest and best use.
+Maximally Productive Highest & Best Use: As improved, the property is improved with a limited service hotel and is suitable for limited service hotel use.
+Therefore, a limited service hotel represents the highest and best use of the land and improvements.